loot/loot.github.io/Masterlist-Editing.md

 Before you add a new entry for a plugin, make sure that there isn't already an existing entry for it.
 LOOT will attempt to merge entries if there are more than one for a plugin, but some metadata may be lost in the process, so it's always safer to only have one entry per plugin.

-Simply opening up the masterlist and doing a `Ctrl-F` search for the plugin filename won't always be enough, because plugin entries can use regular expression matching to match multiple plugin names, and they won't be found.
+*Don't* open the masterlist and to a `Ctrl-F` search for the plugin filename, or anything similar.
 Instead, use the online [Masterlist Search](http://loot.github.io/search/) page to perform a search of the masterlist.

-As well as being able to match regular expressions, it also checks against the same copy of the masterlist that users get, so you can be sure that it will always be up-to-date.
-It's case-insensitive and you can even pass search parameters in the URL.
-The syntax is
+This search utility has the following features:

+* Accounts for syntax variation.
+* Finds matching regular expression entries.
+* Checks against the latest masterlist revision, so is always up-to-date.
+* Case-insensitive.

+You can even pass search parameters in the URL, using the syntax

 ```yaml
 http://loot.github.io/search/?game=<game>&search=<search>